rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example7.md

         Edge -From Web01 -To App01 @{label = 'gRPC'; color = 'black'; fontsize = 12; fontcolor = 'black'; minlen = 3 }
         Edge -From App01 -To DB01 @{label = 'SQL'; color = 'black'; fontsize = 12; fontcolor = 'black'; minlen = 3 }

+        # The Rank cmdlet (part of PSGraph module) forces nodes to be on the same level (same rank).
+        Rank -Nodes App01, DB01
     }
 }
 ```